 The Retirement System Funding and Administration Act establishes a ceiling on employee contribution rates at 9 percent and 9.75 percent for SCRS and PORS, respectively.
-The employer contribution rates will continue to increase annually by 1 percent through July 1, 2022; however, the General Assembly postponed the one percent increase in the SCRS and PORS employer contribution rates that was scheduled to go into effect beginning July 1, 2020.
+The employer contribution rates will continue to increase annually by 1 percent through July 1, 2023.
 The legislation's ultimate scheduled employer rate is 18.56 percent for SCRS and 21.24 percent for PORS.
 The amortization period is scheduled to be reduced one year for each of the next 10 years to a twenty-year amortization schedule.